Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 a.
 Transcript Selection

-To build a comprehensive and inclusive normalization tool, Thalamus identified the entire population of medical school transcripts and grades for residency applicants to the Electronic Residency Application Service (ERAS) 2024 (September 2023 – March 2024) as part of its research and data collaboration with AAMC.
+To build a comprehensive and inclusive normalization tool, Thalamus identified the entire population of medical school transcripts and grades for residency applicants to the 2024 and 2025 ERAS cycles (September 2023 – March 2025).
 This population was further narrowed to include a subset limited to all US MD (allopathic) and DO (osteopathic) granting medical schools, as well the international medical schools with the largest number of applicants that participated in the US residency match process.
-10 applications were analyzed from each medical school for the initial data set.
-This list of institutions was selected for the prototype as they historically represent the highest frequency medical schools in ERAS, accounting for the majority of applicants, whereby adding the next incremental medical school only results in an additional marginal percentage increase in applicants being considered.
+10 applications were analyzed from each medical school for the initial data set, and coverage has been iteratively refined and increased over time.

 b.
 Manual Review and Mapping of Core Clerkships